wkumari/draft-wkumari-dnsop-localroot-bcp/draft-wkumari-dnsop-localroot-bcp.md

    beyond which if a new copy is not available it will revert to using regular DNS queries to the root zone instead of continuing to use the previously downloaded copy.
 This upper limit stale value MAY be configurable and SHOULD default to 1 day.
+Once the stale timer has been reached, the resolver may resume {{RFC8806}} operations once a fresh copy can be obtained after restarting at step 1.

 # IANA Root Zone List Format